 If your broken limb has actually torn away from the tree exposing the inner portion of the tree, carefully remove the branch and then use a sharp chisel or knife to cut away the ragged portion of the bark, leaving a clean wound that can heal much nicer and faster.

-Doing these things are a good starting to fixing a broken branch, but oftentimes you’ll need to wait until spring to assess the tree again.
+Doing these things are a good start to fixing a broken branch, but oftentimes you’ll need to wait until spring to assess the tree again.
 Once it has come out of dormancy, you’ll be able to see what is alive and growing and what may still need to be pruned away to give your tree the best chance of thriving for years to come.

 How To Fix A Broken Branch: Let It Go

 Sometimes, as much as we hate to, we just have to let a damaged tree go.
-If the tree is putting other valuable property at risk, too much damage has been done, or such a large leader has been broken off that the tree will no longer hold any appeal (shade capacity, visual effect, etc.) in your otherwise beautiful landscaping,it’s time to part with the tree.
+If the tree is putting other valuable property at risk, too much damage has been done, or such a large leader has been broken off that the tree will no longer hold any appeal (shade capacity, visual effect, etc.) in your otherwise beautiful landscaping, It’s time to part with the tree.
 At this stage, it’s smart to contact professional landscaping services to help remove the tree in a safe and effective way that can help prepare your yard for new life when you’re ready to plant again.

 5 Things To Do For Your Trees & Shrubs Before Winter